XuehaiPan/Dev-Setup/README.md

 bash setup_${OS_name}.sh
 ```

-change the user profiles in `.gitconfig` after the script is done.
+change the user profiles in `$HOME/.gitconfig` after the script is done.

-If using Linux, modify the default user name and host name in function `send_to_mac` and `recieve_from_mac` in file `$HOME/.dotfiles/utilities.sh`.
+If using Linux, modify the default user name and host name in function `send_to_mac` and `receive_from_mac` in `$HOME/.dotfiles/utilities.sh`.

-After running the script, all the old configuration files involved will be backed up to the folder `$HOME/.dotfiles/backups`.
+After running the script, the default shell for the current user will be set to `zsh`, and all the old configuration files involved will be backed up to the folder `$HOME/.dotfiles/backups`.

 ## Customization